PrefectHQ/prefect/docs/tutorial/workers.md

 For this tutorial you will create a **Docker** type work pool via the CLI.

-Using the **Docker** work pool type means that all work sent to this work pool will run within a dedicated docker container using a docker client available to the worker.
+Using the **Docker** work pool type means that all work sent to this work pool will run within a dedicated Docker container using a Docker client available to the worker.

 !!! tip "Other work pool types"
     There are work pool types for all major managed code execution platforms, such as Kubernetes services or serverless computing environments such as AWS ECS, Azure Container Instances, and GCP Cloud Run.